 gypsyland

-In South Palm Springs, visit the Sunny Dunes Antique Mall (507 E Sunny Dunes Road).
-It's 6,000 square feet of retail happiness with more than 40 independently owned vintage shops.
-Here, you'll find a bit of everything, and it changes frequently, so be sure to check back often.
+• Sunny Dunes Antique Mall - It's 6,000 square feet of retail happiness with over 40 independently owned vintage shops.
+Here, you'll find a bit of everything that changes frequently, so be sure to check back often.

-Just next door is the Antique Galleries, featuring a curated collection from old gas pumps and macramé to a ship’s wheel, Magnavox stereo console, and ‘60s clown paintings – remember them?
+• Antique Galleries - just next door, you'll find a curated collection from old gas pumps and macramé to a ship’s wheel, Magnavox stereo console, and ‘60s clown paintings – remember them?
 Plus, there is an ever-changing inventory of vintage furniture, clothing, sculpture, and glassware.

 Sandy Dunes Antiques